Jon Stewart: 1998–2015: The Daily Show

 In mid-2002, amid rumors that David Letterman was going to switch from CBS to ABC when his contract ran out, Stewart was rumored as Letterman's replacement on CBS.
 Ultimately, Letterman renewed his contract with CBS.

 In late 2002, ABC offered Stewart his own talk show to air right after Nightline.
 Stewart's contract with The Daily Show was near expiring, and he expressed strong interest.
 ABC, however, decided to give another Comedy Central figure, Jimmy Kimmel, the post-Nightline slot.
+In 2004, Stewart and The Daily Show writing staff released, America (The Book): A Citizen's Guide to Democracy Inaction, a mock high-school history textbook offering insights into the unique American system of government, dissecting its institutions, explaining its history and processes, and satirizing such popular American political precepts as "one man, one vote", "government by the people", and "every vote counts".
+The book sold millions of copies upon its 2004 release and ended the year as a top-fifteen best seller.
+He also delivered the commencement address for the class of 2004 at his alma mater, the College of William & Mary.
+In 2005, Stewart provided the voice of President James A. Garfield for the audiobook version of Sarah Vowell's Assassination Vacation.

+In 2005, Comedy Central reached an agreement with Busboy in which Comedy Central would provide financial backing for the production company.
+Comedy Central has a first-look agreement on all projects, after which Busboy is free to shop them to other networks.
+The deal spawned the Daily Show spin-off The Colbert Report and its replacement, The Nightly Show with Larry Wilmore.
+Other projects include the sitcom pilot Three Strikes, the documentary Sportsfan, the series Important Things with Demetri Martin, and the film The Donor.
+In 2007, Stewart voiced Mort Sinclaire, former TV comedy writer and communist, on Stephen Colbert's audiobook version of I Am America (And So Can You!).

-On April 4, 2006, Stewart confronted U.S. Senator John McCain (R-AZ) on The Daily Show about his decision to appear at Liberty University, an institution founded by Jerry Falwell whom McCain previously had denounced as one of the "agents of intolerance".
+On April 4, 2006, Stewart confronted US Senator John McCain (R-AZ) on The Daily Show about his decision to appear at Liberty University, an institution founded by Jerry Falwell whom McCain previously had denounced as one of the "agents of intolerance".
 In the interchange, Stewart asked McCain, "You're not freaking out on us?
 Are you freaking out on us, because if you're freaking out ... and you're going into the crazy base world—are you going into crazy base world?"
 McCain replied, "Just– just– just a little" and "I'm afraid so."
 The clip was played on CNN, was noted and discussed in more detail in the blogosphere and was followed up on in the mainstream media.